 Keep drains flowing.
-Pour 1 cup of baking soda and 3 tablespoons of vinegar into the drain, let sit for a while (overnight is best), flush with boiling water.
+Pour 1 cup of baking soda and 3 tablespoons of vinegar into the drain, let sit for a while (overnight is best), and flush with boiling water.

-You can remove pet odors too.
+You can remove pet odors, too.

 Pet accident on a rug or carpet?
-Soak up as much as you can, wash the area with club soda and let dry.
-Then, sprinkle with baking soda, wait a bit and vacuum.
+Soak up as much as you can, wash the area with club soda, and let dry.
+Then, sprinkle with baking soda, wait a bit, and vacuum.
 (Test this technique on an out-of-the-way spot to be sure it won’t discolor your carpet.)

 Avoid toxic grooming products to protect waterways.

 When washing your pet, use organic and non-toxic grooming products, with ingredients such as shea butter and other natural ingredients.
 Try green-grooming with baking soda.
 Not only are many pet-grooming products harsh on your pet’s skin, but their ingredients can also be harmful to our oceans and wildlife when washed down the drain.